We travelled across Ha Long Bay on the Cat Ba Island Ferry to Cat Ba Island, which is way cheaper than any local private boats or day trips.

 Find Tuan Chau Ferry Terminal

-We eventually reached the Cat Ba Island ferry terminal at the far end of the harbor on the south side of Tuần Châu island.
+We eventually reached the Cat Ba Island ferry terminal at the far end of the harbour on the south side of Tuần Châu Island.
 To find it, walk past the main coach park and terminal from which all the day trips and private boats leave.

 You’ll see the building below, this is where you can grab some ferry tickets.
 It’s all very clearly signed and easy to spot.